Student Complaints & Grievances

 Any questions regarding the approval or implementation of accommodations should be discussed with the Disabilities Coordinator.
 Any issues will be resolved through discussion among the instructor, Disabilities Coordinator, student, and if necessary the Vice President of Academic Affairs.

-Security personnel can respond most quickly and will initiate emergency procedures by dispatching emergency responderse and contacting the administrators.
+Security personnel can respond quickly and will initiate emergency procedures by dispatching emergency responders and contacting the administrators.

-The College’s non‐discrimination policy states that Thaddeus Stevens College of Technology will not discriminate in its educational programs or employment practices based on race, color, national origin, sex, sexual orientation, gender identity, disability, age, religion, ancestry, union membership, or any other legally protected classification.
+The College’s non‐discrimination policy states that Thaddeus Stevens College of Technology (The College) does not discriminate in admissions, employment, or in any of its educational programs or activities on the basis of race, color, ethnic or national origin, religion, sex (including pregnancy), sexual orientation, gender identity/expression, disability, age (as applicable), status as a protected veteran, genetic information, or any other legally protected classification.
+All College faculty, staff, students, contractors, consultants, and volunteers are responsible for understanding and complying with this policy.

 The Family Educational Rights and Privacy Act (FERPA) is a Federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.